shiy9/4156_F23_Project/README.md

 ## Style Checker
 - We are using the CheckStyle plugin on IntelliJ to check for potential style warning/errors.
+- To replicate the style checker, install the CheckStyle-IDEA plugin in IntelliJ.
+Then go to Settings -> Tools -> Checkstyle, and select Google Checks.
+- You can now find the style checker at the bottom toolbar of IntelliJ and can run it at the current file, the current module, or the entire project.
+- The report included in the repo is for the entire project.

 ## References
 ### Resources used when implementing JWT token